 For CT-XeMRI (C-T-Xenon-M-R-I) registration, open the reg.py file in the desired Python computing environment setup [1].
 If using a virtual environment, set the number of central processing units, number threads, and RAM (Ram) as desired or as available in the computing environment [2].

-SCREEN: reg.py file being opened in Python computing environment setup.
+SCREEN: reg.py file being opened in Python computing environment setup (in this case, Microsoft Visual Studio Code for display).

-SCREEN: Number of central processing units, number threads, and RAM being set.
+SCREEN: For this case using a virtual computing environment, number of central processing units, number threads, and RAM will be set later in the virtual computing environment (cursor hovering over CPU count in script).

 Next, set the desired transformation and interpolation, followed by the fixed and moving image [1].
 Run reg.py in the Python computing environment [2].

-SCREEN: Transformation and interpolation being set followed by fixed and the moving image.
+SCREEN: Default transformation and interpolation being shown followed by fixed and the moving image.

 SCREEN: reg.py being run in the Python computing environment.

-For evaluating registration results, open the CT.nii (C-T-dot-N-I-I) image as the base image in the desired visualization software [1].
-Then, open Ventilaton_warped.nii.gz (Venti-laton-warped-dot-N-I-I-dot-G-Z) as another image and overlay it on the CT image with the desired color map [2-TXT].
+To evaluate registration results, open the CT.nii (C-T-dot-N-I-I) image as the base image in the desired visualization software [1].
+Then, open Ventilation_warped.nii.gz (Venti-lation-warped-dot-N-I-I-dot-G-Z) as another image and overlay it on the CT image with the desired color map [2-TXT].

 SCREEN: CT.nii being opened in the visualization software

-SCREEN: Ventilaton_warped.nii.gz being opened as another image and being overlaid on CT image with the desired color map TXT: Alternatively, use Ventilation_label_warped.nii.gz
+SCREEN: Ventilation_warped.nii.gz being opened as another image and being overlaid on CT image with the desired color map TXT: Alternatively, use Ventilation_label_warped.nii.gz

-Review the overlap of the Xenon-129 image with the CT image in all image planes [1-TXT], evaluate the visual alignment of landmarks such as the carina and lung boundaries [2] and finally check the results [3].
+Review the overlap of the Xenon MR image with the CT image in all image planes [1-TXT], to evaluate the visual alignment of landmarks such as the carina and lung boundaries [2].

-SCREEN: Cursor being hovered over the mask with the CT image in coronal, axial and sagittal image planes.
-TXT: Coronal, axial and sagittal planes
+SCREEN: Scrolling through CT image with overlaid ventilation mask in coronal, followed by sagittal, followed by axial planes.

-SCREEN: Cursor being hovered over carina and lung boundaries.
+SCREEN: Pause in scrolling occasionally to show cursor being hovered over carina and lung boundaries.

-SCREEN: Result appearing on the screen.

 Representative Results

-Registration results showed good alignment of all lung boundaries for the healthy participant [1] and the participant with COPD (C-O-P-D) [2].
-Diffuse ventilation abnormalities were evident for the COPD patient [3].
+Registration results showed good alignment of all lung boundaries for the healthy participant [1] and the participant with COPD (C-O-P-D) with diffuse ventilation abnormalities [2].

-LAB MEDIA: Figure 2A
+LAB MEDIA: Figure 3A